 Register your boat with the Washington State Department of Licensing.
-To navigate, operate, employ, or moor your vessel in Washington, you must have a Washington title, registration card, and registration decals, except under the following conditions:
+To navigate, operate, employ, or moor your vessel in Washington, you must have a Washington title, registration card, and registration decals, except when your vessel is:

-- If your vessel is a canoe, kayak, or not propelled by a motor or sail.
+- a canoe, kayak, or not propelled by a motor or sail.

-- If your vessel is less than 16 feet in length and has a motor of 10 horsepower or less and is used on non-federal waters only.
+- less than 16 feet in length and has a motor of 10 horsepower or less and is used on non-federal waters only.

-- If your vessel is properly registered by a resident of another state or country who uses Washington waters for 60 days or fewer.
+- properly registered by a resident of another state or country who uses Washington waters for 60 days or fewer.